oVirt/ovirt-site/source/documentation/upgrade-guide/chap-Upgrading_to_oVirt_4.0.html.md

         # /usr/share/ovirt-engine/setup/bin/ovirt-engine-rename

-**Note:** If you use external CA to sign HTTPS certificates, follow the steps in [Replacing the oVirt Engine SSL Certificate](https://access.redhat.com/documentation/en/red-hat-virtualization/4.0/paged/administration-guide/#Replacing_the_Engine_SSL_Certificate) in the *Administration Guide* to log in to the Administration portal after the upgrade.
+**Note:** If you use external CA to sign HTTPS certificates, follow the steps in "Replacing the oVirt Engine SSL Certificate" in the [Administration Guide](/documentation/admin-guide/administration-guide/) to log in to the Administration portal after the upgrade.
 Ensure the CA certificate is added to system-wide trust stores of all clients to ensure the foreign menu of virt-viewer works.
-See [BZ#1313379](https://bugzilla.redhat.com/show_bug.cgi?id=1313379) for more information.

 Before updating the Red Hat Enterprise Linux hosts in the environment, disable the version 3.6 repositories and enable the required 4.0 repository by running the following commands on the host you wish to update.

     # subscription-manager repos --disable=*
     # subscription-manager repos --enable=rhel-7-server-rhv-4-mgmt-agent-rpms

 oVirt Node hosts must be reinstalled with oVirt Node 4.0.
-See [oVirt Nodes](https://access.redhat.com/documentation/en/red-hat-virtualization/4.0/single/installation-guide/#Red_Hat_Virtualization_Hosts) in the *Installation Guide*.
+See "oVirt Nodes" in the [Installation Guide](/documentation/install-guide/Installation_Guide/).

 You may now update the hosts, then change the cluster and data center compatibility version to 4.0.

 ## Upgrading the Self-Hosted Engine

-To upgrade a Red Hat Enterprise Linux-based self-hosted environment, see [Upgrading a RHEL-Based Self-Hosted Engine Environment](https://access.redhat.com/documentation/en/red-hat-virtualization/4.0/single/self-hosted-engine-guide/#Upgrading_the_Self-Hosted_Engine) in the *Self-Hosted Engine Guide*.
+To upgrade a Red Hat Enterprise Linux-based self-hosted environment, see "Upgrading an Enterprise Linux-Based Self-Hosted Engine Environment" in the [Self-Hosted Engine Guide](/documentation/self-hosted/Self-Hosted_Engine_Guide/).

-To upgrade an oVirt Hypervisor-based self-hosted environment to an oVirt Node-based self-hosted environment, see [Upgrading a RHEV-H-Based Self-Hosted Engine Environment](https://access.redhat.com/documentation/en/red-hat-virtualization/4.0/single/self-hosted-engine-guide/#Upgrading_a_RHEV-H-Based_Self-Hosted_Engine_Environment) in the *Self-Hosted Engine Guide*.
+To upgrade an oVirt Hypervisor-based self-hosted environment to an oVirt Node-based self-hosted environment, see "Upgrading an oVirt Node-Based Self-Hosted Engine Environment" in the [Self-Hosted Engine Guide](/documentation/self-hosted/Self-Hosted_Engine_Guide/).

 **Prev:** [Chapter 2: Updates Between Minor Releases](../chap-Updates_between_Minor_Releases) <br>
 **Next:** [Chapter 4: Post-Upgrade Tasks](../chap-Post-Upgrade_Tasks)